schriftgestalt/GlyphsSDK/README.md

 # GlyphsSDK

 This is the Plugin SDK for the [Glyphs font editor](http://glyphsapp.com/).
 There are various kinds of plugins (see below), and there are two ways of writing them, in ObjectiveC or Python.
-There is extensive documentation in the code.
-For more details, look into the Readme files inside the Template subfolders.
+You will find extensive documentation in the code comments.
+For more details, look into the read-me files inside the template subfolders.

+### .glyphsFileFormat

+These plugins add additional file formats for the export dialog.

+### .glyphsFilter

+These plugins that add functionality in the *Filter* submenu of Glyphs.
+A filter can either have a GUI (dialog window) or none.
+A filter can also be called as an instance custom parameter.

+### .glyphsPalette

+These plugins add new sections to the Palette (Window > Palette, Cmd-Opt-P).

+### .glyphsPlugin

+These are all plugins that do not fit any other category.

 ### .glyphsReporter